colleenobrien3/practice/README.md

 - Add logic to handle 'Farkles' to the dice rolling function
 - Add logic for ending the game when a player reaches the correct score
 - Fix a bug that messes up the scoring when more than three ones are rolled
+- Add alerts that display which player's turn it is